ShawnDelaineBellazanJr/com.example.projectname/docs/reports/system-health.md

 This health monitoring system embodies self-reference by assessing its own health metrics and providing recommendations for improvement.

+---

 ## PMCR-O Loop Execution
-- Plan: Define health signals and thresholds.
+- Planner: Choose health metrics and thresholds.
-- Make: Collect metrics from `docs/metrics/system-metrics.json`.
+- Maker: Collect and compute values deterministically.
-- Check: Evaluate against thresholds and historical baselines.
+- Checker: Compare against thresholds; flag issues.
-- Reflect: Identify patterns and anomalies.
+- Reflector: Recommend improvements and track deltas.
-- Optimize: Recommend remediations and automation.
+- Orchestrator: Schedule remediation tasks and rechecks.

 ## Evolution Triggers
+- If completeness < 80%: prioritize docs fixes and validations.
-- If validation rate < 60%: auto-create issues to patch docs.
+- If reliability < 95%: investigate build/test flakiness.
-- If error rate spikes: escalate to maintainers and widen checks.
+- If debt > 30%: schedule refactors with measurable outcomes.

 ## Meta-Commentary
-This document doubles as a control surface for health automation; sections map to scripts for continuous improvement.
+- Meta-Note: This page declares its loop and meta so automation can validate and evolve it.